XGovFormBuilder/digital-form-builder/README.md

 #### Development environment

-The development workflow is triggered whenever a PR is merged into master and you can monitor it on the repository's [action tab](https://github.com/XGovFormBuilder/digital-form-builder/actions).
+The development workflow is triggered whenever a PR is merged into main, and you can monitor it on the repository's [action tab](https://github.com/XGovFormBuilder/digital-form-builder/actions).

 The workflow contains two separate jobs that run in parallel, one for the Runner and another for the Designer application.